Here are some of the most frequently-asked questions about the "Rescue Sirens" series. Click the + sign to expand each answer!

 However, it's immensely flattering that people love the "Rescue Sirens" characters enough to want to go on new adventures with them in our sandbox, so, as long as you play nice (i.e., don't publish/profit from your writing, don't market it as official in any way, and don't do damage to the "Rescue Sirens" brand), have fun!

 Yes!
-We love seeing "Rescue Sirens" fan art — in fact, we have an entire "Guest Art" album devoted to it on Facebook, and we regularly feature fan art on our Instagram account, as well.
+We love seeing "Rescue Sirens" fan art — in fact, we have a "Guest Art" gallery here on the website and a "Guest Art" album devoted to it on Facebook, and we regularly feature fan art on our Instagram account, as well.
 While we ask that you do not sell prints or otherwise profit from your "Rescue Sirens" fan art (as we're required to defend our trademark or risk losing it), we welcome you to share your work with us so we can, in turn, share it with other "Rescue Sirens" fans.
 Please email your artwork to email@example.com (making sure to include how you'd like to be credited), and we'll add it to the collection!

 We're always happy to meet new artists, so please feel free to introduce yourself and your work!
 The illustrators with whom we've collaborated on our "Rescue Sirens" books and promotional materials are either colleagues of ours that we know from San Diego Comic-Con, or artists whose work we've discovered on Tumblr and Instagram.